OSA413/Sonic4_ModLoader/README.md

 The Mod Loader includes:

 * Mod Manager to manage your mods (enabling/disabling and changing mod priority)
+* AliceModLoader for loading code mods
 * One-Click Mod Installer for an easier mod installation through the web and local archives
-* AMBPatcher for editing .AMB files
+* Sonic4FilePatcher that uses amb-rs, txb2json, and other [Sonic4_Tools](https://github.com/OSA413/Sonic4_Tools) to patch and create files, it also handles the mod installation
-* CsbEditor for editing .CSB files
+* CsbEditor for editing .CSB files (dependency of Sonic4FilePatcher)
 * 7-Zip as a dependency for One-Click Mod Installer

 ## How to install the Mod Loader